jentie/traffic-monitor/README.md

 Current proof-of-concept with 5 LED shows traffic flows to Akamai, Amazon, Facebook, Google and all other flows on the last LED.

+## Security and Data Proctection Considerations

+* this software / device is intended to increase the awareness of smart phone activities and usage of services via Internet
+* current implementation processes only IP addresses, one direction of traffic flow
+  * just needed information is captured, separation with USB / serial interface increases transparency of process(es)
+* other output includes full IP/TCP header decoding, similar to tcpdump
+* traffic monitoring can reveal user data in packets, typically most traffic is already encrypted (e.g. using https on port 443)

 ## Usage

 * WLAN SSID and password are known to a smartphone user